rabbitmq/rabbitmq-website/site/quorum-queues.md

 The dead letter processes will retry periodically if either of the scenarios above occur which means there is a possibility of duplicates appearing at the dlx target.

-`at-least-once` is the default dead-letter strategy for quorum queues as of RabbitMQ 3.10 but `at-most-once` is still available and can be configured by using the `x-dead-letter-strategy` queue arguments or the `dead-letter-strategy` policy and setting the value to `at-most-once`.
+`at-most-once` remains the default dead-letter strategy for quorum queues in RabbitMQ 3.10 which means `at-least-once` needs to be configured by using the `x-dead-letter-strategy` queue arguments or the `dead-letter-strategy` policy and setting the value to `at-least-once`.

+When using `at-least-once` it is also necessary to set the `x-overflow` argument to `reject-publish` even if a queue length limit is not used.
+This is because the `x-overflow` option `drop_head` is _not_ supported by the `at-least-once` dead letter mode and will cause the queue to revert to `at-most-once`.

-This could be useful for scenarios where the dead letter messages are more of an informational nature and it does not matter so much if they are lost in transit between queues.
-Also see limitations below.
+`at-least-once` could still be useful for scenarios where the dead letter messages are more of an informational nature and it does not matter so much if they are lost in transit between queues or when the overflow configuration restrictions are not suitable.

 ##### Limitations